Private Residence Relief from Capital Gains Tax

 2. Unlimited time to transfer assets that are the subject of a formal divorce agreement.

-2. A spouse or civil partner who retains an interest in the former matrimonial home will have the option to claim PRR when it is sold.
+3. A spouse or civil partner who retains an interest in the former matrimonial home will have the option to claim PRR when it is sold.

-3. Individuals who have transferred their interest in the former matrimonial home to their ex-spouse or civil partner, and are entitled to receive a percentage of the proceeds when that home is eventually sold, will be able to apply the same tax treatment on the receipt of those proceeds that applied when they transferred their original interest in the home to their ex-spouse or civil partner.
+4. Individuals who have transferred their interest in the former matrimonial home to their ex-spouse or civil partner, and are entitled to receive a percentage of the proceeds when that home is eventually sold, will be able to apply the same tax treatment on the receipt of those proceeds that applied when they transferred their original interest in the home to their ex-spouse or civil partner.

 Broadly, the gain eligible for relief is calculated as follows:

-Total gain made on salex Periods of occupation
+Total gain made

-Total period of ownership
+Total Period of ownership

 Certain periods of absence may be treated as actual occupation meaning that, in some cases, the property may still qualify for relief in full.